 This depends on how you care for it and the material it is made from.
 Some materials are more durable than others.

 Types of crowns

 Crown categories are determined by the material they are made from.
-That is a big factor in dental crown cost.

 A dental crown made entirely of porcelain is referred to as “all-ceramic”.
 Nowadays it is the most popular type of crown.

 The biggest advantage is that it provides great aesthetics.
 It can match the shape, size, and color of the surrounding dentition perfectly.
 That’s why it is recommended for replacing front teeth and commonly performed by cosmetic dentists.

 Dental crowns are the best way to protect the original natural tooth.
 With the advancements in dental technology and materials, very realistic crowns can be made that will make you forget that you even have one.